AntaresSimulatorTeam/antares-xpansion/docs/index.md

 **expected operation cost during one year**.

 ### Antares-Xpansion simulation
-Given an ANTARES simulation the user can define some _investment candidates_ in the power network such as
+Given an Antares simulation the user can define some _investment candidates_ in the power network such as
 - (increase or create) transfer capacity between to areas
 - (increase or create) maximum power of a generation facility